 Paying the extra $1 to $2 per hour is worth the increase in quality and reliability that you receive from the workers.

 Look past the hourly rate and focus on finding the best possible worker that is always going to be there for you and your business.

 Mistake #4: Not Setting Clear Expectations in the Beginning

 You have now found the right online worker to hire and you are ready to get started!
-You’re super excited and so you jump right into training and testing them in the role.
+You’re super excited and so you jump right into onboarding and testing them in the role.

 A week goes by and you are confident that they can perform the job on their own.
-You meet with your new worker one more time and you say…
+You meet with the new worker one more time and you say…

-This has been a great week of training.
+This has been a great week.
 I feel like you really understand the process and I would like you to begin performing this task every day going forward.

 You worker replies…

 You leave the meeting thinking that everything is dandy.
 You don’t have to perform that task anymore and so you move onto another area of your business that you can grow.